mdrhmn/itsmeray-v2/content/posts/fyp-101-part-1/index.md

 <img src="../fyp-101-part-1/assets/ilmiah.png" width="100%">
 </div>

 Now, it goes without saying that **a student can only secure 1 project title** (*why on earth would anyone want more*) and **a project title can have multiple students**.
 But, one unspoken (and rather unpopular) fact is that **not all project titles are the same**.
-Meaning, some project titles are—at least on the surface—inherently better than others in many ways such as the following criteria:
+Meaning, some project titles are—at least on the surface—inherently better than others in many ways such as based on the following self-outlined criteria:

 1. Originality
 2. Commercial value